tygamvrelis/oil_lamp/README.md

 # oil_lamp
-> A DHR gimballed oil lamp modified into a wave recording and proprietary playback device.
->>A cultural apparatus to gather non-cultural information.
+> oil_lamp is a repository for the embedded system aboard a DHR gimballed oil lamp that has been modified and augmented into a recording and proprietary playback device.
+The lamp is a cultural apparatus to gather non-cultural information.